stmichaelshns/stmichaelshns.github.io/index.md

 <div class="update-card">

-**September 2026**
+ - The Holy Name Society website is now available as a central place for members to find current information, documents, and useful links.

-The Holy Name Society website is now available as a central place for members to find current information, documents, and useful links.
+ - Rectory move is schedules for October 3rd.

-Please use the Resources page to find the information you need.
+ - **Meeting Minutes** are available through the Resources page.

 </div>